 We are proud to work with professional associations including Political Studies Association (PSA), British International Studies Association (BISA), European International Studies Association (EISA), and British Association for South Asian Studies (BASAS) among others.

 Our work is published in a number of academic journals, books, public blog posts, popular media, policy working papers and policy briefs.
 As our research sheds a light on some of the world’s most pressing social and political issues, we believe in disseminating our work in both academic and publicly accessible forms (such as OpenDemocracy and The Conversation).
-Here are some of our recent publications:
+Here is a small selection of our recent publications:

 Free access to many of the POLIS publications can be found through ORO.